In the Quest for Utopia

 07. Newin, Page 173 (Article 436)

-Arrested in 1989 for 15 years and 4 months for being part of the Communist Party.
 Arrested in 2008 for 2 years and 7 months for crimes against state tranquillity and unlawful association.
 Both Nay Win and his daughter (Political Prisoner 4/20) were arrested in the aftermath of the May 2008 Cyclone Nargis disaster for helping to bury the people killed by the storm, despite the then-ruling military regime’s efforts to block aid to affected regions.
 On their third night coming back to Yangon they were caught and the 6 were arrested because Phyoe Phyoe Aung, Newin’s daughter, was there and she was “part of a political movement”.

 PAGE 173 OF THE 2008 CONSTITUTION.
 ARTICLE 436.
 This Article is the main obstacle for constitutional reform.
 It gives the Burmese military an effective veto over Constitutional amendments.
 Amending any part of the Constitution requires the support of more than seventy-five per cent of members of the Union Parliament, in which a quarter of seats are reserved for (unelected) serving military officials, and a nation-wide referendum with the votes of more than half of those who are eligible to vote.